wileycousins-edu/intro_to_circuits/gettingstarted/README.md

 Plus it builds character.

 ### getting a length of wire
-here we have a spool of wire.
+Here we have a spool of wire.
 Say hello to the spool of wire.
 Let's cut off a piece that's about an inch long.

 ![cutting wire](images/cutting-wire.jpg "rocket science")